-This built-in role has been designed to give a user some broad powers within a project s/he is part of, much the same as a project manager in life normally enjoys in relation to the project s/he manages.
-The role enables such a user (project manager, for ease of reference) to add projects, add, view, or edit activities, view and edit time logs of her own and other project members’, view and manage project members and assignees, etc.
+This built-in access level has been designed to give a user some broad powers within a project s/he is part of, much the same as a project manager in life normally enjoys in relation to the project s/he owns.
+The access level enables such a user (project owner, for ease of reference) to add projects, add, view, or edit activities, view and edit time logs of her own and other project members’, view and manage project members and assignees, etc.

-It is important to note that the built-in 'Project Manager' role is only a representative of a group of roles that set aside a user from other users in terms of level of access within the projects they are part of.
-Project managers, in general and rightly so, have the highest level of access to their projects.
+It is important to note that the built-in 'Project owner' access level is only a representative of a group of access levels that set aside a user from other users in terms of level of access within the projects they are part of.
+Project owners, in general and rightly so, have the highest level of access to their projects.
 It goes without saying.
-Any role consists of permissions.
-And the permission that makes project manager distinct from lower access project members is 'Manage members'.
-Accordingly, if you modify a member's role so that it has this permission enabled, the member, de facto, becomes a project manager, too.
-Easy Project treats such roles as equal to project manager's.
-Accordingly, if you want to filter out projects by project managers, the resulting list will include members who nominally may not be project managers, but who are by virtue of their treat-as-project-manager role.
+Any access level consists of permissions.
+And the permission that makes project owner distinct from lower access project members is "Manage members".

 Accordingly, if you modify a member's access level so that it has this permission enabled, the member, de facto, becomes a project owner, too.
 Birdview treats such access levels as equal to project owner's.
 Accordingly, if you want to filter out projects by project owners, the resulting list will include members who nominally may not be project owners, but who are by virtue of their treat-as-project-manager access level.